hack3rs.ca network-security

 common-mistakes

-• $Using intrusive wireless testing outside clearly approved assessment scope.
+• $Using intrusive wireless steps outside clearly approved scope, affecting clients and services not in the test.

-• $Skipping passive baseline steps and misreading the wireless environment.
+• $Skipping passive baseline observation and testing the wrong network or channel.

-• $Treating the exercise as a crack/no-crack demo instead of a control validation workflow.
+• $Treating the lab as a crack/no-crack demo rather than a control validation and remediation workflow.

 expert-habits-for-free-self-study